 Go ahead and fantasize about living in a nicer, more expensive property from time to time.
 After all, visiting open houses is free.
 Maybe even spend a pretty penny renting a nice place for vacation once a year to get it out of your system.

 Then come back to earth once you’ve done the math and realized how much you’ll need to sacrifice in order to own such a property.
 Once you do, I’m sure you’ll appreciate that what you have is already pretty good.

 This $4.5M house in Presidio Heights is the perfect example of Buy Utility, Rent Luxury (BURL).
 It’s a much better value to rent this house for $12,000 – $14,000 a month, given cap rates in San Francisco are around 2.5%, than to buy the property at current levels and pay all the continued maintenance, taxes, and mortgage interest if there is one.

 My cozy home is currently being battle tested with my parents in town.
 Four adults and a toddler is quite a crowd.
 But my house is holding up like a champ.
 No matter how big or how small our house, we tend to get used to the size.
 Therefore, I’ll be shelving my dream property plans for now until the next stock market correction hits.

 By not owning a big expensive house during the March 2020 meltdown, we were able to invest several hundred thousands dollars into the stock market.
+I wrote a prediction in March 2020 that we’d soon hit the bottom.
 We also felt less stressed because we had purchased a single family home with cash a year earlier.